Glossary Of Employoment Terms...

 C

-Coasters - Employees who have gone as far as they can in job and are just coasting along until retirement.
+Coasters - Employees just coasting along until retirement.
+These employees have usually gone as far as they can in their jo..

 D